Corebridge Financial, Inc. research snapshot

 CRBG AI Trading Strategy Framework

-The CRBG AI trading strategy is a rules-based research framework for a retirement and life insurer with strong buybacks, noisy GAAP marks, and a pending Equitable merger.
+The CRBG AI trading strategy is a rules-based research framework for a retirement and life insurer with strong buybacks, noisy GAAP marks, and a stockholder-approved Equitable merger.
 It is not personal advice and should be paired with live quotes, filings, position sizing, and risk controls.

 Trend-following setup

-A close below $30.06 or a failed breakout after earnings or deal updates should invalidate the short-term setup.
+A close below the 50-day moving average near $29.26 or a failed breakout after earnings or deal updates should invalidate the short-term setup.

 Mean-reversion setup